stett/stett.github.io/_posts/2017-05-30-tensor-template.md

 Weyl is header only and contains just one core class, `tensor`, whose entire source code is very short (at the moment, 367 lines including comments).
 Thanks to fancy-pants template expansion, large tensor convolutions are (usually!) compiled into a list of simple add and multiply operations.

-I've also created specializations of the base tensor class, `vector` and `matrix`, and I plan to add some others like `quaternion` and possibly `affine`, but I may remove those in order to maintain the purity of the library.
-I'm always torn about that sort of thing &#x1F613;.

 Here's the sort of thing I aim to do.

 {% highlight c++ %}